premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 ---

-10. Can you differentiate ArrayList and Hashtable in C#:
+10. Can you differentiate ArrayList and Hashtable in C#?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)